"We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

 Jenny Gamson ~

-Jenny assists with all administrative aspects of running our busy program, and is the point person for prospective families as well.
+Jenny is the point person for prospective families and all aspects of recruitment and enrollment from inquiry through a student's first days of school, and beyond that as needed.
 Her interest in children’s literature and art often bring her into the classrooms to engage with kids or, as she says, “to hear their sometimes hilarious and sometimes astounding observations, and to witness their creativity and engagement with one another.”

 Contact Jenny: jgamson@tisrael.org